caochuntu/IPSN2018_guizu/README.md

-# IPSN2018_VitalAlley
+# Walkway Discovery from Large Scale Crowdsensing

-source code of IPSN 2018 paper "Walkway Discovery from Large Scale Crowdsensing"
+Source code of our IPSN 2018 paper "Walkway Discovery from Large Scale Crowdsensing"